mirdanish6594/DSA-Python/README.md

-This is where I practice DSA
+This is where I practice DSA problems.